Kwooty Review

 - sudo make uninstall OR > su -c ‘make uninstall’

-You can also find packages needed to build Kwooty on several distributions from its Github page.
+You can find the necessary packages to build Kwooty on various distributions via its GitHub page.

 Configuration

-As for your server settings, go to your configure tab and enter the necessary details needed for Usenet access.
-Provide the host, port and number of connections as given by a reliable Usenet service provider.
-You may need to enable the authentication function if your chosen Usenet service requires you to log in with a username and password.
-Also, make sure you enable SSL connection to keep your activity secure and anonymous.
+For server settings, navigate to the configure tab and input the required details for Usenet access.
+Enter the host, port, and number of connections as provided by your reliable Usenet service provider.
+If your Usenet service requires authentication, ensure you enable this feature and SSL for secure and anonymous activity.

 Scheduling & Automation